 Tapsy was due to hop with us onto a mini van to go to the next stop and Little Ms E asked if he would sit beside her.

 Tapsy tried, but maneuvering inside the back of the car proved too hard (poor Tapsy, I felt really sorry for him!) so we settled with him being at the front and us in the back.

 He compensated that singing with us songs about Rome he had composed himself.
 He is quite a multi-talented character!

 Stop 3: Piazza Navona

 The third stop on our itinerary brought us to Piazza Navona.
-The piazza has ancient origins but it now shines in baroque splendour.
+The piazza has ancient origins but it now shines in baroque splendor.

-The square is fun to visit with kids and the lac of cars made it a nice and relaxing stop.
+The square is fun to visit with kids and the lack of cars made it a nice and relaxing stop.

 Hunger started creeping in for the kids and so we asked our guides to take a small break to head to a cafe, which they kindly agreed to.

 Stop 4: The Pantheon

 The fourth stop in our itinerary was the Pantheon and this was one of the highlights of the tour for the kids.